-Upon booting-up your computer, the WLAN radio is off.
-Both Windows XP WLAN utility and the Fn+F1 hot key must be on for the WLAN function to work.
-The WLAN indicator () glows to indicate that the computer is ready for WLAN connection.
-To turn off the WLAN radio, press Fn+F1.
+Press the Fn+F1 hot key to turn on the WLAN radio.
+The WLAN indicator glows to indicate that the computer is ready for WLAN connection.

+To turn off the WLAN radio temporarily, press Fn+F1 hot key.
+The WLAN indicator will be off.